Anku5hk/Programmers_guide_to_Python/main.md

 # the 'self' keyword ressembles the instance object, which is 'my_instance' here
 ```

-* Types of methods in class:
+* Type of methods in class:
-1. Class: Class methods are bound to classes and not instances.
+1. Class: Class methods are bound to classes and not to instances.
 These methods have access to class state, so they can access class variables/methods and modify class variables.
-Unlike instance only one copy is created so every instance/class refers to this copy.
+Unlike instance only one copy is created, so every instance/class refers to this copy.
 Class methods can be accessed by both instance and class.
-They are defined using classmethod as decoration, these methods should have class as first parameter(which unlike self can be of any name, CLS is prefered) which then can be used to access other class variables/methods inside these methods.
+They are defined using 'classmethod' as decoration(using '@classmethod' prefix), these methods should have class as first parameter, which unlike self can be of any name, CLS is prefered.
+This parameter further can be used to access other class variables/methods inside these methods.
 2. Instance: Instance methods are bound to instances.
-They have access to instance and class state, so they can access both class & instance variables/methods and also modify class & instance variables.
-Instance methods can only be accessed by instances and not class.
-A normal function inside a class is a instance method, these methods should have self as first parameter, which is used to access the instance's/class's variables/methods inside these methods.
+They have access to both instance and class state, which allows access to class & instance variables/methods and also can modify class & instance variables.
+These methods can only be accessed by instance and not class.
+A normal function inside a class is a instance method, these methods should have 'self' as first parameter, which is used to access the instance's/class's variables/methods inside these methods.
 3. Static: Static methods are also bound to classes.
 But they don't have access to instance/class state.
 So they can't access/modify any variables beside its local scope.
 These methods exist because that function has to belong to the class.
-They are defined using staticmethod as decoration, these methods are not required to pass class as first argument.
+They are defined using 'staticmethod' as decoration(using '@staticmethod' prefix), these methods are not required to pass class as first argument.
 ```Python
 class MyClass:
   # class variables